stegmaja/TSE/README.md

 Alternatively, simply execute `install.sh` in the root directory to do all these steps at once.
 You may need to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.

 TSE runs stably with python 3 (you can check the python version on your machine by typing `python -V`) and the package versions listed in `requirements.txt`.
+Depending on your machine you may have to use `python3` instead of `python` in the following.

 ### Running